The army was encamped near Gibbethon, a Philistine town.

-Obadiah flew along the path, his sandals slapping dirt and his elbow gouging Ahab’s ribs.
+Obadiah flew along the narrow path, his elbows gouging his friend, Ahab.

-As their sandals slapped the dirt, a brown hen squawked at the approaching danger and collected her chicks into the safety of a low-spreading fig tree.
+As their sandals slapped the dirt, a brown hen squawked at the approaching danger.
+She collected her chicks into the safety of a low-spreading fig tree.

-Obadiah shot between the stable guards, raised his chin, and thudded into the thick door at the same moment as Ahab.
+Obadiah shot between the stable guards the same moment as Ahab.

 A red and black rooster emerged from a bed of anemones, crowed twice, and strutted with them.

 As Obadiah led Ahab into the stable, he tipped his head back and breathed in the smell of horse and hay.
 A soft huh-huh-huh-huh greeted him, and smooth noses bobbed over stall doors.

-Ahab crowded in beside him.
+Ahab pointed to the seventh stall on the left.
 “That bay mare from Akko.
 She’s mine.”

 Obadiah laughed.
 “From Akko?
 That’s the one I want.”

 Ahab marched straight to the door, raised on tiptoe, and peeked in.
 “Where’d she go?”

-The stable boy, shorter and thinner than Ahab, yet with the same jet-black curls and eagle-beak nose, stepped from the next stall.
+Seba, the stable boy, shorter and thinner than Ahab, yet with the same jet-black curls and eagle-beak nose, stepped from the next stall.
 “Oh, she’s out, sir.”
-He leaned a pitchfork against the wall.
+He leaned a pitchfork against the low wall.
 “The captain took her.”

 “What captain?”
-Ahab slapped the boy then poked him in the chest, knocking him back against a post.
+Ahab slapped the boy then poked him in the chest, knocking him against a post.
 “I never said anyone could take that mare.”

-The stable boy put his hand to a fresh red mark on his cheek.
-He stifled a whimper and wiped a dribble of blood from his nose.
+Seba put his hand to the mark on his cheek.
+He whimpered and wiped a dribble of blood from his nose.

 “Yeah?
 Who are you?”
-Ahab jerked Obadiah’s sleeve, swung him around, and aimed a fist at his chin.
+Ahab aimed a fist at Obadiah’s chin.

-Obadiah ducked and grabbed Ahab’s robe.
+Obadiah ducked.
 “That mare’s no more yours than she is mine.”
 He smashed his friend’s face with the heel of his palm then flailed his wrist against the pain.

 Ahab cupped his nose, then gawked at the blood in his hand.
-Ripping Obadiah’s robe, he screamed, “Stinking Philistine pond scum!”
+He ripped Obadiah’s sleeve and screamed, “Stinking Philistine pond scum!”
 Ahab crunched his fist into Obadiah’s teeth.

-Obadiah stumbled back and tasted blood.
+As he stumbled back, Obadiah tasted blood.
 He touched his lips, and his fingers came away red.

-A stable guard burst in and took Ahab by the shoulders.
-Another guard seized Obadiah.
+A stable guard burst in and seized Ahab by the shoulders.
+Another guard latched onto Obadiah.

 Ahab swatted.
 “What are you—?”